Abi Spence

 I also work online.
 Currently I work with individuals all over the UK.
 For some individuals, the convenience of online work suits them.
 For others, it is because they would like to work with issues in which I specialise.

-I live on the edge of the North York Moors National Park.
-Living here means I can offer outdoor therapy in the form of walk and talk sessions in nature.
-If this is something you are interested in, get in touch and we can discuss how it might work.
+I offer outdoor therapy.
+This is in parkland, city greenspace or trail environments.
+If this is something you are interested in, get in touch and we can discuss how it works.

 If you are in distress, please call 111 NHS Mental Health Crisis Support.